-If WHAT(6) < 0.0, WHAT(5) is the minimum radius of an annular beam spot in subroutine SOURCE (p.
-380) if command SOURCE (p.
-235) is present in input.
-However, in that case the y-profile sampling must be programmed by the user.
+If WHAT(6) < 0.0, WHAT(5) is the minimum radius of an annular beam spot

 < 0.0: |WHAT(5) | is the FWHM of a Gaussian profile in y-direction (whatever the value of WHAT(6)) for a beam directed along the positive z-axis (unless a different direction is specified by command BEAMAXES: see Note 4) This value is available in COMMON BEAMCM as variable YSPOT.
-It can be used or modified in subrouting SOURCE (p.
-380) if command SOURCE (p.
-235) is present in input.
+It can be used or modified in subroutine SOURCE (p.
+398) if command SOURCE (p.
+240) is present in input.